VA Refinance to Save Money

 The VA home improvement loan exists to help you remodel, rebuild, and refurbish your home.
 The loan lends you cash in addition to your mortgage that you can then put towards improvements specifically.
 Improvements such as adding on an extra bathroom, remodeling your kitchen, or expanding your back deck are all covered by this loan.
 As with any loan, certain requirements are in place for approval, particularly when it comes to ascertaining whether or not you can afford the additional monthly expenses.

 Another VA refinance option is the Energy Efficient Mortgage.
 This loan allows you to take out more money (up to 6,000 dollars) so you can then save money in the long term.
 How does this work?
 Well, first of all, the Energy Efficient Mortgage requires you to prove that the extra money lent out will be put towards increasing your home’s energy efficiency.
 Examples of these kinds of changes include fitting your home with double-pane windows or installing solar panels.
 The loan also requires proof that these upgrades will save you money each month.
-For instance, by locking in hot and cool air more effectively, double-pained windows will ideally save you money that would otherwise go towards heating and air conditioning throughout the year.
+For instance, by locking in the hot and cool air more effectively, double-paned windows will ideally save you money that would otherwise go towards heating and air conditioning throughout the year.

 So to determine if the Energy Efficient Mortgage is a worthy investment, carefully consider your electricity and utility bills.
 Have your heating and cooling equipment inspected by experts to determine their current quality and efficiency.
 And if your furnace or insulation are a few decades or more old, your house may benefit from some upgrades via the Energy Efficient Mortgage.